dj-urg/chat-gpt-parser/README.md

 # 💬 ChatGPT Share Parser

 A modern, modular Streamlit web application for parsing ChatGPT share links and exporting conversations as CSV or JSON files.
+This app was created with the help of ChatGPT and is still in development.

 ## ✨ Features